Rijkswaterstaat/wm-ws-dl/README.md

 # wm-ws-dl
 Rijkswaterstaat (RWS) policy is to give access to as much data as possible, both technicaly and juridicaly.<br>
-Data from the waterquantity (timeseries, physical parameters like waterlevel) and waterquality (both time series en samples, chemical and ecological parameters) network are stored and can be accessed by a GUI https://waterinfo.rws.nl.
+Data from the waterquantity (timeseries, physical parameters like waterlevel) and waterquality (time series and samples, chemical and ecological parameters) network are stored and can be accessed by a GUI https://waterinfo.rws.nl.

 Beside the GUI, measurement data is available at the data distributielaag (wm-ds-dl) can be accessed by programmers.
 To get acces to the data RWS provides a variety of Web APIs described in Slate.